Articles in this section

 Require live document capture

 Mandate signers to capture a live image of their identification document using their device camera.
 This verifies the document’s authenticity and originality, preventing the use of photos or photocopies.
+This option is enabled by default but can be switched off if the user requires.

 Name-match tolerance level